Links

 Running Playwright tests with Currents Dashboard

-Integrating Currents with Playwright enables recording test results together with screenshots, videos, and traces to the cloud dashboard.
+Integrating Currents with Playwright enables recording test results together with screenshots, videos, and traces to the cloud reporting service.
 That unlocks more effective troubleshooting, analytics and proactive monitoring, extending your team's workflows using REST API, WebHooks and built-in integration with Slack, GitHub etc.

 Here's an overview of what steps you'll need to take to start running Playwright tests using the Currents dashboard and a CI: